Branding

 The Factors You'll Need to Meet to Debrand Successfully

-Once you’ve decided exactly which key strategy your debrand will be pursuing, and why, you’ll need the following factors to ensure its success.
-Another reason so many brands have failed to debrand successfully - apart from not knowing the definition, nor why they’re doing it - is that they haven’t had one or two of the following to support the move.
+Once you've decided which debranding strategy your brand will be pursuing, you'll need the following factors to ensure its success.
+Another reason so many brands have failed to debrand successfully - apart from not knowing the definition, nor why they're doing it - is that they haven't had one or two of the following.

 1. Having a mature brand